thorenscientific/documentation/docs/learning/workshop_kuiper/index.rst

 To use extra scripts:

-1. **Add the script** - Place your script file inside the adi-kuiper-gen/stages directory
+1. **Add the script** - Place your script file inside the kuiper/stages directory
 2. **Make it executable** - Make sure your script is executable:
    ``chmod +x your-script.sh``
-3. **Add the path** - Set EXTRA_SCRIPT in the config file to your script's path, relative to adi-kuiper-gen directory
+3. **Add the path** - Set EXTRA_SCRIPT in the config file to your script's path, relative to kuiper directory

 Hands-on activity
 -----------------

 By the end of this workshop, you will learn:

-* How to build a custom Kuiper 2 image using adi-kuiper-gen
+* How to build a custom Kuiper 2 image using kuiper
 * How to prepare SD cards for different carrier boards
 * How to explore IIO devices and connect to target boards
 * How to build and load kernel modules